Skip to main content

 Consuming hidden shares

-If the data provider created a Hidden (e.g. non-Discoverable) share, they need to pass the data consumer the share URL.
+If the data provider created a Hidden (e.g. non-Discoverable) share, they need to pass the share URL to the data consumer.
 The data consumer, in turn, needs to attach the share URL.

 ATTACH 'md:_share/ducks/0a9a026ec5a55946a9de39851087ed81' AS birds; # attaches the share as database `birds`